You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 But here is the thing.
 When it rains, it is not just rainy water that is stuck on your motorcycle, there is mud and dirt that comes along with the rain that is sticking on your motorcycle.

-Add to it the aesthetic mess of dried rain drops on the surface that looks really bad.
+Add to it the aesthetic mess of dried raindrops on the surface that looks really bad.

-What these muddy particles do is they speed up the rusting process on the components since they have water trapped with them.
-This is specifically damaging to your motorcycle chain and sprockets.
+What these muddy particles do is speed up the rusting process on the components since they have water trapped with them.

 To avoid these circumstances, just clean your motorcycle regularly whenever there have been frequent rains and your motorcycle has been exposed to the rain.